 - The PRACH (Packet Random Access CHannel) is the uplink part of the PCCCH.

 - The CPRACH (Compact Packet Random Access CHannel) is the uplink part of the CPCCCH.

+- The EC-RACH (Extended Coverage Random Access CHannel) is the uplink part of the EC-CCCH.

 - The AGCH (Access Grant CHannel) is the part of the downlink (network to MS) part of the CCCH reserved for assignment messages.